rustadadam/PF-GAP/notes.md

 # Week of May 5th

 ## Tasks
-2. TODO: Fix the mds of the stock - data
-    a.
-Test just the estimator accuracy
 5. Test DTW and other distances accuracy
 6. Think about how much of the time-series matter
     a.
 We want to know what part of the series matter the most